 Measuring the success and improvement of your recruiting strategy is hard.
 Ultimately, what all HR managers and business leaders want to see are results.
 But how do you quantify success and failure in the recruitment space?

-Luckily there are a set of logical and easily trackable metrics for just this purpose.
+Luckily there is a set of logical and easily trackable metrics for just this purpose.
 If you want to understand what the most important recruiting metrics are, and how you can use them to gauge your recruiting efforts, this article is for you.

 What are Recruitment Metrics?